Resource-Efficient Hadamard Test Tailored Variational Framework for Nonlinear Dynamics on Quantum Computers: Low-Depth Implementation of the Hadamard Test Quantum Circuits

 \section{Low-Depth Implementation of the Hadamard Test Quantum Circuits}

 Simulating and benchmarking complex quantum algorithms in the NISQ era is a challenging task, often constrained by the significant noise levels inherent in present devices \cite{Chee2024, Umer2024}.
 Device noise typically affects various stages of quantum computation \cite{Nielsen2010}, including the initialization process (reset noise), gate operations (gate noise), and the measurement process (readout noise), to name a few.
 One approach to achieving reliable, scalable quantum computation is to employ low-depth quantum circuits, thereby reducing the number of noise-prone gate operations \cite{Chee2023}.
-Depth minimization strategy remains advantageous even within fault-tolerant architectures.
+Depth minimization strategy remains advantageous even within fault-tolerant architectures \cite{Niemann2019, Chatterjee2025}.

-Here, we propose a resource-efficient low-depth implementation scheme for a class of quantum circuits that adopt the Hadamard test construction, meaning that (i) each unitary operation is controlled from the ancilla qubit and (ii) the controlled operations are sandwiched between two Hadamard gates applied to the ancilla qubit, as illustrated in Fig.~\ref{Fig:Hadamard_Test}a.
+Here, we propose a resource-efficient, low-depth implementation scheme for a class of quantum circuits based on the Hadamard test.
+A standard Hadamard-test circuit (i) implements each unitary operation controlled by an ancilla qubit, (ii) places the controlled operations between two Hadamard gates acting on the ancilla qubit, and (iii) extracts the circuit outcome from a projective measurement of the ancilla qubit, as illustrated in Fig.~\ref{Fig:Hadamard_Test}a.
 It is important to note that controlling each unitary operation from the ancilla qubit yields multi-qubit operations, including Toffoli and multi-controlled Toffoli gates.
 When these multi-qubit operations are decomposed into the single- and two-qubit unitary operations available in the hardware\textquotesingle{s} native gate set \cite{Nielsen2010}, the resulting circuits become markedly deeper and incur a higher count of noise-prone two-qubit gate operations.

 In conjunction with the aforementioned Hadamard circuit architecture, our approach imposes a single constraint: each qubit must be initialized in the $\ket{0}$ state.
 This constraint is straightforward to satisfy and remains the standard initialization choice on most contemporary hardware platforms \cite{IBMQ, AQT_IBEX, Pogorelov2021}.
 As we demonstrate below, our proposed low-depth construction of the Hadamard test quantum circuits can be summarized as follows: